aws/random-cut-forest-by-aws/README.md

 mvn package
 ```

-For a faster build that excludes that long-running "functional" tests, run
+For a faster build that excludes the long-running "functional" tests, run

 ```text
 mvn package -DexcludedGroups=functional